corrode/corrode.github.io/content/blog/prototyping/index.md

 Rust is a statically, strongly typed language.
 It would be a deal-breaker to write out all the types all the time if it weren't for Rust's type inference.

-You can often omit (also called "elide") the types and let the compiler figure it out from the context.
+You can often omit ("elide") the types and let the compiler figure it out from the context.

 ```rust
 let x = 42;